cxn03651/write_xlsx/workbook.md

 where it is necessary to either escape the directory separator \ or to use single quotes to ensure that it isn't interpolated.

-It is recommended that the filename uses the extension .xlsx rather than .xls since the latter causes an Excel warning when used with the XLSX format.
+It is recommended that the filename uses the extension `.xlsx` rather than `.xls` since the latter causes an Excel warning when used with the XLSX format.

-You can use IO object like this:
+You can pass a  IO object to the new constructor.:

     require 'write_xlsx'
     require 'stringio'